-We have reviewed your memorandum dated October 11, 2023, which was prepared in connection with the Appointment of Selection Committee for Miami-Dade Water and Sewer Department Request for Proposals for Turnkey Advanced Metering Infrastructure (AMI) Solution - RFP No. EVN0000380.
+We have reviewed your memorandum dated April 16, 2024, which was prepared in connection with the Appointment of Selection Committee for Miami-Dade Water and Sewer Department Request for Proposals for Turnkey Advanced Metering Infrastructure (AMI) Solution - RFP No. EVN0000380 (Substitution/Addition of Technical Advisors).
 The memorandum was prepared in connection with Resolution Number R-449-14, directing the Office of the Commission Auditor ("OCA") to conduct background checks on members serving on evaluation/selection committees.

-The memorandum noted that four members (one as an alternate and two as technical advisors) of the selection committee made disclosures on their Neutrality Affidavit/Disclosure Form that merited submission to the Commission on Ethics for an opinion.
+The memorandum noted that three members of the selection committee made disclosures on their Neutrality Affidavit/Disclosure Form that merited submission to the Commission on Ethics for an opinion.
 The memorandum noted that: